Night action of 1/2 December 1917: Analysis

 Heneker was over-ruled.
-Everything went wrong from the start; everyone thought that the attack would fail and morale was plummeted.
+Everything went wrong from the start; everyone thought that the attack would fail and morale plummeted.
 It appeared that the Germans realised that an attack was imminent the night before, when the Royal Engineers went forward to mark the jumping-off lines for the attack.
 There was only one decent road for the 32nd Division and a duckboard track for the 25th Brigade of the 8th Division to reach the assembly positions.
 German artillery was registered on these approach routes and inflicted many casualties as the troops moved up.
 The track was on the right side of the 8th Division and the troops using it had to move from right to left to assemble along the tapes.
 The moon was bright and the Germans could not but notice three battalions lining up behind the British outpost line.

 As liaison officer to the 32nd Division, Nettleton moved up along the road and wrote that if the Germans were still ignorant of British intentions, a soldier carrying a sack of very lights was hit by a bullet which set them off.
 The troops nearby rolled him in the mud but could not extinguish the flares.
 The 32nd Division was supposed to have captured the Teall Cottage pillbox two days previous but the troops found that it was still occupied by Germans.
 The cottage was at a right angle in the front line and the attacking lines of both divisions could be enfiladed by machine-gun fires from the pillbox.
 The 32nd Division companies assembled in echelon to the left of Teall Cottage; runners from the Royal Irish Rifles drank the run ration and the battalion commander had to cadge replacements from the 25th Brigade.
 From the battalion HQ, Nettleton heard the German machine-guns begin to fire at 1:55 a.m. as soon the advance began.
 The artillery barrage that began eight minutes later was "magnificent" but the attack had already been defeated, the German machine-gunners having "wiped out" the British infantry in the moonlight.
 The 2nd KOYLI managed to advance only 100 yd and when it was relieved on the night of 2/3 December, it had the appearance of an understrength company.